blizzardfinnegan/seymourLife/README.md

 ## Build From Source

-Note: *At this time, this project can only reliably be built on Linux.
-Build instructions for Windows will be written eventually.*

-To build this project from source, first, download the repository.
+To build this project from source *ON A RASPBERRY PI*, first, download the repository.
 This can be done by using the Download ZIP button, or running the following command in a terminal where `git` is installed:
 ```bash
 git clone https://git.blizzard.systems/blizzardfinnegan/seymourLifeRust
 ```